PauliusMacernis/KnowledgeBase/Sass.md

 ## General
 - What is Sass?
 <a href="#" title="
  Sass is a CSS extension language.
-Sass lets you use features that don't exist in CSS yet like variables, nesting, mixins, inheritance, etc.
+Sass lets you use features that don't exist in CSS yet like variables, nesting, mixins, inheritance, etc. Sass come into action by using special `sass` command line tool.
+The comand line tool is available on Windows, Linux, Mac.
+It is also possible to use Sass over special-made applications like: CodeKit, Compass.app, Ghostlab, Hammer, Koala, LiveReload, Prepros, Scout-App, etc.
  ">⌘</a>

 - Do you need Ruby for sass to work on your machine?